Terms and Conditions of INNOFACT AG

 8.4 Claims of the Client for compensation enforced against the Institute or its legal representatives, auxiliary persons or vicarious agents shall only be applicable in case of culpable loss of life, personal injury or harm to health, in case of material breach of contractual obligations, or in case of breach of obligations on the part of the Institute or its auxiliary persons by means of intent or gross negligence, or in case of fraudulent concealment of an error in the research.

 8.5 In case of material breach of contractual obligations caused by grossly negligent damages, the Institute shall only be liable for foreseeable damages typical of the Agreement.
 The sum of damage compensation in such case shall be limited to the total net remuneration of the respective individual order.
 Compensation for indirect damages and unforeseeable subsequent damages is excluded.
 8.6 Insofar as claims are enforced against the Client due to apparent breach of obligation on the part of the Institute, and insofar as the Client wishes to seek legal recourse from the Institute, the Institute shall be informed of this as early as possible.
 The Institute shall be entitled to conduct or oversee the legal dispute.
 This right of the Institute shall not affect the Client’s right of defence.

 9.1 Should the Client delay in issuing the information required for execution of the research, or in providing documents required for the same, the Institute shall not be obliged to observe agreed delivery and performance deadlines.
-Should the Client fail to fulfil its obligations of participation, despite the setting of an appropriate grace period by the Institute, the Institute shall be entitled to terminate the contractual relationship for good cause and to demand damage compensation.
+Should the Client fail to fulfil its obligations of participation, despite the setting of an appropriate grace period by the Institute, the Institute shall be entitled to terminate the contractual relationship for good reason and to demand damage compensation.

 10 Product Tests